ABOUT

 RM Vaughan

-My multidisciplinary practice consists of performance, sound, and digital art, presented in both the public sphere and art spaces.
+My multidisciplinary practice consists of performance, sound, and digital art, presented in both art spaces and the public sphere.
 The work addresses the construct of the public persona, the cult of personality that often results, and the underlying motivations of such individuals.
 I also attempt to disarm systemic and interpersonal violence by mocking it and deploying absurd artistic strategies against it.
+These investigations confront external and internalized power structures, sensitivity to which is borne out of my Catholic upbringing in Poland, a totalitarian country at that time.
+This was later reinforced by my family’s emigration to the USA where I attended religious schools from primary to high school.
+Growing up in this advanced capitalist super power with its less obvious but arguably more insidious methods of control was also instructive.

-Recently I’ve transferred this unsteadiness to digital work, creating a computer game based on nightmares stemming from my childhood migration.
+Recently I’ve applied the above approaches to digital work, creating a computer game based on nightmares stemming from my childhood migration.
 Currently I’m working with virtual reality world building, where climate anxiety and catastrophes inform the broken and desolate environments.

 email: aleks@aleksslota.com | tel: (+49) 0163 629 2473